-Delft University of Technology; q. institute:
+g. institute: Delft University of Technology;

-an electronic system designed for the exchange of teaching information r. electronic learning environment: e.g. BlackBoard, Osiris;
+r. electronic learning an electronic system designed for the exchange of teaching information environment: e.g. BlackBoard, Brightspace, Osiris;

-s. student registry systeman electronic system designed for the registration of study progress, e.g.Osiris all conditions which are (at least for the specified period) chronic or lasting in t. disability:
+s, student registry system: an electronic system designed for the registration of study progress, e.g.

+Osiris

-nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals;
+t. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals;

 u.
-IEP Individual exam programme
+IEP: Individual exam programme

-the period from 1 September till 31 August of the following calender year: v. academic year:
+v. academic year: the period from 1 September till 31 August of the following calender year;